Sohil876/fasTerm/README.md

 Use that to connect via ssh or web browser.
 After connecting you'll see a welcome message, press <kbd>q</kbd> or <kbd>Ctrl+c</kbd> to continue to shell.

+### Continue a workflow
+If you want to continue a workflow and you are inside a tmate session, just create a empty file with the name continue either in the root directory or in the project directory by running touch continue or sudo touch /continue.

 ### Stop your session
 Your workflow will run for ~6 hours.
 Your workflow will terminate when you exit your sshed shell.